 And what’s the right question?

-That is good, she says.
-So we start.
-I am Winta.
+Very good!
+You are here because I wished for you.
+You are my thirty-third birthday wish.
 I am a storyteller, and you are here for my story.
-I have called you, Abel, because you are a storyteller as well.
-And the “how”, I believe you know the answer.
+I wished for you, Sky, because you are a storyteller as well.

 What is impossible?
 Life is impossible.
-The world is impossible, yet the substance of earth is the substance of you and me, and this is impossible, but we are here nonetheless.
-We walk this world thirty-three years now, and for a time, we walk it together.
+The world is impossible, yet the substance of earth is the substance of you and me, and this is impossible, but even so we are here.
+We walk this world thirty-three years now, and for a short time, we walk it together.
 We connect through our dreams.
 Yours is a sleeping dream.

-But you are not sleeping.
+But you are not asleep.
 How are you dreaming?
-I ask.

-Mine is not a sleeping dream.
-It is the daytime sort.
+Mine is a waking dream.
+Such dreams are common here on the path from source.
 She strains her neck against the pinch of the ropes.
 Hear me now.
 The water is heavy, and I need my strength to tell this story.

-For even the strong among us, this walk takes many hours.
-I was strong once.
-When I was young, I would arrive home before coffee time, but it is different now.
-I have young ones of my own, and my strength passes to them.
-Now each day grows longer.
-Each day grows lonelier.
-It is the stories trapped inside me, you understand?
+She continues, Even for the strong, this walk takes many hours.
+I was strong once, but now I have little ones, and my strength passes to them.
+Each day grows longer and lonelier.
+It is the stories inside, you understand?
 Nothing is so lonely as a story lacking ears to hear it.
 My stories grow lonely inside me.

 There are other questions I might ask, but I don’t need to.
-I’ve read about women like Winta.
-She’s in her thirties now, and no doubt, she’s been fetching water over half her lifetime.
-I’ve donated money to charities so fewer of these girls are forced to spend hours every day carrying water to their villages.
+I’ve heard of women like Winta.
+No doubt, she’s spent nearly half her life on this very path, carrying water for her family.
+I’ve donated money to charities so fewer women are cursed with this task.
 Apparently, none of that money made it to Winta’s house.
-But she’s not looking for money.
+But she’s not asking for money; she’s asking for ears.
 She’s a storyteller with a story.
-Apparently, I’m along to hear it.
+I’m here to listen.

 Tell me, Winta.
 What’s your story about?

-The space between home and the source is long, as every girl knows, but even more it is wide.
+The space between home and source is long, as every girl knows, but even more it is wide.
 Few know much of The Wide, what abides in those parts, but I know.
 I have seen it in dreams.
-My story is of another who has seen.
+This story is about another who has seen.

-There was a man, a city dweller, who rose early each day, went out and drew pictures, which he sold in his shop.
-The city people named him Seeker, for always he was walking the streets, seeking sights to capture with his pencil––buildings and people and cars and people on their way to buildings in their cars.
-For many years, the city sights inspired Seeker, and he sold many drawings of these, but as he grew older, the city began to feel tight around him, and the scenes appeared thin to his eyes, like withered grass.
-His art became tired, and while people still purchased his drawings, it pained him to create while feeling so confined.
-He needed new sights to draw, or soon his passion would be squeezed away by the thinness.
+There was a city dweller, a man who walked about the city each day and drew pictures of what he saw.
+The people named him Seeker, for always he was seeking sights to capture with his pencil––people and animals and vehicles and all the city buildings.
+For many years, the city inspired Seeker.
+He sold his drawings in his shop, but as he grew older, the city began to feel small, the scenes appearing thin to him, like withered grass.
+His artist’s hand grew tired, and while people still purchased his drawings, it pained him to create with no inspiration to do so.
+He needed new sights to draw, or his passion would soon die away.

-“What brings you walking out here?”
+“What compels you to come here?”
 I asked him.

-When he used this word––”Space”––I knew then it was The Wide calling him.
+When he used this word––Space––I knew it was The Wide that had called him.

-“Out that way.”
-I pointed eastward, into the land that stretches until vision is nothing but what a person imagines.
+I pointed eastward, toward land that stretches until vision is nothing but that which a person imagines.
 “Out there you may find what you are looking for.”

 “What is out there?” he asked.